Written by Joyce Ann Danieles

 IT support teams troubleshoot to identify and resolve errors within computer systems, drivers, and software apps.
 Companies outsource this process under a cost-effective service agreement for technical support.
 Third-party support teams help streamline the work to avoid project delays.

 13. System Maintenance

 System maintenance is crucial to keeping business operations smooth and effective.
 It covers a wide range of tech sustainment activities, such as enhancing equipment performance and installing regular updates.
 It’s better to include this function when hiring a provider for back-office outsourcing so that you reduce operating expenses.

 Ensuring high-quality software products and services helps companies satisfy and retain their customers.
 Quality assurance for in-house IT processes and procedures allows them to keep pace with changing market demands.
 Seeking third-party support generates faster insights into which business areas need further revamps.

 15. Security and Compliance

-In its Cost of Data Breach Report 2021, IBM found that high-level compliance failures contributed to the annual growth in data breach costs.
-The tech company said that factor led to a $2.3 million increase compared to breach costs at organizations adhering to industry standards and policies.
+In its Cost of Data Breach Report 2023, IBM found that high-level compliance failures contributed to the annual growth in data breach costs.
+The tech company said this led to a USD 4.45 million increase compared to the costs of data breaches from organizations adhering to industry standards and policies.

 Companies apply strict technical measures to defend their assets against malicious threats and cyberattacks.
 They also practice rigorous compliance measures to meet regulatory requirements and standards.
 To ensure a cost-effective process, they tap into third-party providers to perform the following services around the clock.